Overview

 - evolving liquidity structures

-ALGO has generally behaved closer to the second category, though regime variation is significant.
+ALGO has generally behaved closer to the second category, though market structure variation is significant.

 Why Smaller L1s Whipsaw More